Scottsdale Center for Plastic Surgery

 Monday-Friday: 8:30 a.m.–5:00 p.m.

-Request a cosmetic consultation with Dr. Cohen, Dr. Sigalove, or Dr. Olson or call (480) 423-1973 to learn more about breast augmentation.
+Request a cosmetic consultation with Dr. Cohen or Dr. Sigalove or call (480) 423-1973 to learn more about breast augmentation.
 Our facility is conveniently located for patients living in Tempe, Paradise Valley, and other areas of Greater Phoenix.
 We often serve patients from throughout North America and overseas.

 Your Personalized Breast Augmentation Consultation

 We are able to improve a woman’s breast appearance through surgery that is carefully planned and performed.
-Proper breast enlargement is not a “cookie-cutter” procedure where the same technique is applied to every patient — every woman who comes to my practice near Scottsdale and Phoenix, Arizona, has unique needs and different goals for her breast augmentation.
-Our board-certified plastic surgeons always listen carefully to each woman’s concerns and thoroughly discuss the key points of the procedure.
+Proper breast enlargement is not a “cookie-cutter” procedure where the same technique is applied to every patient.
+As some of the best breast augmentation surgeons in the Phoenix and Scottsdale, AZ, region, Dr. Cohen and Dr. Sigalove understand every woman who comes to their practice has her own needs and cosmetic goals.
+They always listen carefully to their patients’ concerns and thoroughly discuss the key points of the procedure.

 Examples of the factors our doctors consider when developing a personal recommendation for a patient include:

 - Size and shape of the underlying chest and ribcage

 Just as important as the physical factors are the goals and expectations each patient has.
 Our surgeons do not have an agenda to make every woman considering breast augmentation into a C cup.
 Some women prefer smaller augmentations and wish to end up with a modest B cup, while others feel more confident with a D cup.